 Baby travel essentials for peaceful nights

 A travel cot or bassinets for sleeping on travels

 One of the best presents we were given, as new parents, was a travel cot.

-Travel cots come in all shape and sizes and depending on the type you choose they can also double up as a baby playpen, something extremely useful especially in unfamiliar surroundings when you may need to enforce some ‘containment’ strategies while you secure your room or vacation rental.
+This is something extremely useful especially in unfamiliar surroundings when you may need to enforce some ‘containment’ strategies while you secure your room or vacation rental.

-Portable black-out blinds
+Portable black-out blinds for bright rooms

 For darkness, we found an excellent solution in with the portable gro-bag blackout blinds.

 They fold easily and attach to any window thanks to easy to use suction cups: perfect to make a room dark for a nap or to help reset the body clock